Last Updated on November 17, 2023 by Electricalvolt

 In this article, we will discuss the difference between a float charger and a boost charger.
 The boost charger quickly charges the battery.
 On the other hand, the float charger slowly charges the battery to maintain the battery terminal voltage.
 Generally, the battery charger unit has a separate boost charger and a float charger of different ratings.
-However, the new battery chargers, function on SMPS technology, and has a single unit charger that functions as a boost cum float charging.
+However, the new battery chargers function on SMPS technology and have a single unit charger that functions as a boost cum float charging.

 - In the boost battery charging process, the charging voltage is above the normal float setting voltage.
 Therefore, the battery draws more current in boost charging.

 - The boost charger has a separate transformer and rectifier unit of a higher current rating.

 - The boost charger charges the batteries faster.
 This charging option is suitable when the battery needs charging just after discharge.
 When the battery discharges, its terminal voltage falls.
 The battery charges at a faster rate on the application of boost voltage.

 - The boost charger charges the battery after the battery gets exhausted on delivering power to the load when the AC mains fail.